gvwilson/fiction/iffy/index.md

 "Be sorrier if we were dead."

 The *Guinevere* slowed and turned parallel to the pier.
-Iffy shrugged off her aunt's arm and hurried forward to throw a line to a waiting Marine.
+Iffy shrugged off her foster mother's arm and hurried forward to throw a line to a waiting Marine.
 As he caught it,
 another Marine leaped across the gap to the *Guinevere*'s stern.